Page Reviewed / Updated - Mar. 2016

 To be eligible for Kupuna Care, one must be a U.S. citizen or legal alien, Hawai’i resident, and 60+ years of age.
 The applicant cannot reside in a skilled nursing, assisted living or other adult residential care facility.
 He or she must have a functional impairment that prevents them from performing at least 2 activities of daily living (ADL) or instrumental ADL.

 There are no published financial eligibility requirements.
 However, to be eligible the senior cannot be covered by any other comparable government or private home or community based care services such as those provided under Medicaid QUEST Expanded Access.
-This means, in 2015, an individual's monthly income must be greater than $1,501.79.
+This means, in 2016, an individual's monthly income must be greater than $1,515.
+Individuals with higher incomes are expected to pay for a larger share of the costs of the services.

 Kupuna Care provides a variety of different services.
 The services that an individual receives are determined on a case-by-case basis and can include any of the following: